-Practical investigations and hands on activities appear in context throughout the book.
-The practical investigations provide opportunities for students to develop many of their essential science skills.
+Practical investigations and hands-on activities appear in context throughout the worktext.
+The practical investigations provide opportunities for students to develop many essential science skills.
 Working in groups promotes collaboration and the development of communication skills.
 Stronger students can mentor and support those who are less confident, providing benefit for both sets of students.
-A list of equipment for each investigation is provided in Appendix 2.
+A list of equipment for each investigation is provided in Appendix 2 (see next page).